MercersKitchen/Sandbox-Learning-HTML-P1-20240206.github.io/README.md

 - [ ] Create New Learning HTML Webiste from Sandbox
 - [ ]
 - [ ] Summary of All HTML: https://github.com/QEHS-Websites/Introductory-HTML
+- [ ] Include this in New Exemplar
+- [ ] Introduce DOMs: Javascript for writing HTML
 - [ ]

 ---